Updated: Jan 23

 My advice is, simple is best, this means no tables, multi-columns, text boxes, dark backgrounds with white font and use simple bullet points only (even they may come with a risk).
 If you do have tables or text boxes, the contents within each of the cells may not be easy to read by the ATS.
 Instead of tables, you can utilise the tab and justification functionality to make it look better.

 However, do not despair creative CV's have their place.
-If you use the simple formatted CV for online job applications where you know you are likely to apply through an ATS, why not try and found out the hiring managers name and approach them directly?
+If you use the simple formatted CV for online job applications where you know you are likely to apply through an ATS, why not try and find out the hiring managers name and approach them directly?
 The clue to who they are is often in the job advert.
 Look for the hiring managers job title and find them up on Linked In.
 I have heard of several successes where job seekers have proactively sent a personalised 'value-adding' introductory video with their more creative CV and secured an interview.
 Done well, it could work for you too?

 How can you tell if your application is through an ATS?